pjechris/CohesionKit/README.md

 func findBooks() {
   // 1. load data using URLSession
   URLSession(...)
-  // 2. store data in `IdentityMap`
+  // 2. store data inside our identityMap
-  // 3. return a `publisher` creating an observer
-    .map { books in identityMap.store(books).asPublisher }
+    .store(in: identityMap)
     .sink { ... }
     .store(in: &cancellables)
 }